 It’s easy to break things

 Many people assume that because they have little knowledge of how electronics work, they will damage their components.
-This comes from the prominence of horror stories on advice boards and a general lack of understanding of the industry.
+This comes from the prominence of horror stories on advisory boards and a general lack of understanding of the industry.
 Most PC components are heavily resistant to static electricity, have strict quality assurance and compatibility standards, and have comprehensive instruction manuals.

 Building a PC is much like assembling an Ikea bed or mounting a TV on a wall: it is designed for an average user to do at home, but many people end up getting scared and paying someone to do it.
 However, as I just said, PC building, like other DIY activities, is designed for normal people.
 Yes, some components have a limited tolerance for abuse, and yes, there is still the risk of static discharge damaging your components, but these concerns are easily remedied by taking precautions to ground yourself and handling things with care.
-You don’t throw your iPhone about your desk (I hope), so don’t slam your video card into your PCI-e socket like it’s a whack-a-mole and you should be fine.
+You don’t throw your iPhone down on your desk (I hope), so don’t slam your video card into your PCI-e socket like it’s a whack-a-mole and you should be fine.
 As Marinelli from the Vice story says: “95 percent of the connections are all keyed, so you couldn’t plug something in wrong unless you really, really tried to; or if you broke it, or you cut parts that you weren’t supposed to.
 Sometimes it’s even colour-coded as well.”

 Lastly, whenever the “it could break” crowd gets backed into a corner, they bring out the ‘overclocking’ play.
 However, overclocking is not mandatory, or necessary for most users, and really is not that dangerous or hard.
 It is simply the process of pushing hardware past its factory set specification (generally a refresh rate or clock speed measured in Hertz) to achieve more performance.
 Generally, if you were a gamer, you might overclock your video card (GPU and memory) and your processor (CPU), while enthusiasts may also overclock their DRAM (system memory) and monitor refresh rate.
 However, as we are using electronics, increasing performance often comes at the cost of increasing power and/or voltage, leading to greater heat emission.
 So you need to have sufficient cooling.
 However, if you just want to build your first PC, most motherboards will have an EZ overclock in their BIOS and nearly every good guide will at least mention that it is an option and suggest appropriate cooling.